Washington’s defense continues its transition from liability to strength

 “They’re not going to get the credit they deserve, but I mean, damn,” he said.
 “They’re getting chipped, they’re rushing their ass off, they’re making great plays for us. … Plays like [Toohill’s] might go unnoticed by the casual fan, but to us — you see that.”

 After the first quarter, Washington was dominating time of possession and seemed to settle into the formula it has used in this winning streak.
 But the defensive backs in general and linebacker Jamin Davis in particular missed more tackles than usual, allowing Las Vegas to turn check-downs into first downs and extend drives.
 Washington bowed up in the red zone, though, and forced the Raiders to kick two field goals.
-In the third quarter, Holcomb had an athletic pass breakup in the end zone against Raiders star wide receiver Hunter Renfrow to prevent a lead-seizing touchdown.
+In the third quarter, Holcomb had an athletic pass breakup in the end zone against Raiders wide receiver Hunter Renfrow to prevent a lead-seizing touchdown.

 Holcomb, like the safeties, has taken obvious strides with a more defined role.
 Washington played Davis in the middle more early in the year, but lately it has used Davis outside and given Holcomb the “green dot” on his helmet, which indicates he calls the plays.
 Holcomb said he’s trusting his instincts more, and in the second quarter, when the Raiders ran a swing screen to running back Josh Jacobs, Holcomb wrecked the play and helped safety Bobby McCain make the tackle.